AndersWik/anderswik.github.io/_posts/2014-11-05-SASS-and-Compass.markdown

 sass --watch scss
 {% endhighlight %}

 Sass is now up and running.
+Some additional ways to watch a single file.

+{% highlight bash %}
+sass --watch some.scss
+sass --watch scss/some.scss
+sass --watch scss/some.scss:../css/some.css
+{% endhighlight %}

 <h3>Install Compass</h3>